-Mumford re-started with considerable dash, and ecarcely had a couple of minutes elapsed when Moore tripped Cooke inside the twelve yards line, and the referee gave a penalty against Loughborough.
-Chappel took the kick, and sent the ball straight at Mumford, the return that sending it over the bar.
-Loughborough gradually forced their way into the Mansfield half, but both Roulstone and Pike steered the ball vide of the goal.
+Mumford re-started with considerable dash, and ecarcely had a couple of minutes elapsed when Moore tripped Cooke inside the twelve yards line, and the referce gave a penalty against Loughborough.
+Chappel took the kick, and sent the ball straight at Mumford. the return shot sending it over the bar.
+Loughborough gradually forced their way into the Mansfield half, but both Roulstome and Pike steered the ball wide of the goal.
 Pegg forced a corner without result.
-Play was not nearly so fast as in the opening portion, Loughborough showing a disposition to rest content with their good lead.
-Pike and Pegg made a capital effort, and Harper headed away twice Mansfield played for all they wase worth, and Ball being rather faulty at tume in his kicking, the visitors had several poenings, but their aim was far out of range.
-Mansfield changed their team about so much that it was impossible to mame the players with necuracy.
+Play was not nearly so fast as in the opening portion, Lough-borough showing a disposition to rest contant with their good lead.
+Pike and Pogg made a capital effort, and Harper headed away twice.
+Mansfield played for all they wave worth, and Ball being rather faulty at time in his kicking, the visitors had several openings, but their aim was far out of range.
+Mansfield changed their team about so much that it was impossible to mame the players with accuracy.
 Loughborough had a free, which was well placed by Moore, Pike shooting on the side of the net.
-The goal kiek was quickly returned and Bosworth droped the hall on to the top of the net with a screw shot.
-Loughborough played a more aggressive game, and from a centre by Bosworth the Mansfield goal narrowly escaped defeat.
-Still Mansfield did not give up, and sprinting off, a good channe to score presented itself, but they dailed considerably, and lost it.
+The goal kick was quickly re-turned and Bosworth droped the ball on to the top of the net aggressive game, and from a centre by Bosworth the Mansfield goal nar-rowly escaped defeat.
+Still Mansfield do not give up, and sprinting off, a good chance to score preup, and sprinting off, a good chance to score pre-sented itself, but they dailed considerably, and lost it.
+Ball then rolled England over as he shot in, the it.
 Ball then rolled England over as he shot in, the ball being cleared.
-The referee cautioned on of the Monsfield players, awarding Loughborough a free kick, from which Bosworth ferced a corner.
-Then the Castle Donington winger placed nicely, and Pegg missed a glorious opening by shooting high over the bar from very close range.
-Manslit I secured a free for a foul throw in, a corner falling to them.
-This was cleared, and Bosworth seed away eith a cear field.
-Harper, however, beat him, and ki-ked out for a cerner.
-Loughborough were again clased n a good position for scoring, but they muddled, and Pill, who had gone centre forward from right half, made a great effort to get through for Mansfield, and was only just baulked by Ball.
-With ten minutes to play Loughborough forced the game, but Pike was given offside.
-Tuthill brought the ball in, and Bosworth made a good though unsuccessful effort to break through.
-Webb proceeding near the visitors' goal, Pike sustained injury, but resumed play.
-Ball made another had kick, conceding the Notts men a corner, which was, however, placed behind.
-Result:
+The referre cautioned in, of the Mansfield players, awarding Loughborough a free kick, from which Bosworth forced a corner.
+Then the Castle Donington winger placed nice'y, and Pegg missed a glorious opening by shooting high over the bar from very close range.
+Mansdull secured a free for a foul throw in, a corner falling to them.
+This was cleared and Bosworth open away with a corner. was cleared, and Bosworth saced away with a c car was cleared, and Bosworth saced away with a clear field.
+Harper, however, beat him, and maked out for a corner.
+Loughborough were again classed n a good position for scoring, but they muddled, and Hill, who had gone centre forward from right half, made a great effort to get through for Mansfield, and was only just baulked by Ball.
+With ten minutes to ply Loughborough forced the game, but Pike was given offside.
+Tuthill brought the ball in, and Bosworth made a great though the ball in, and Bosworth made a good though unsuccessful effort to break through.
+Webb cleared a long shot, and as play was proceeding near the visitors' goal.
+Pike sustained in-jury, but resumed play.
+Ball made another bad kick, conceding the Notts men a corner, which was, however, placed behind.
+Result: LOUGHBOROUGH, four goals; MANSFIELD none